jadedavis5/combo-seq/README.md

 params.reads = '/path/to/raw/reads/fa'
 params.miRDP2 = "/path/to/miRDP2"

-#also change adpaters in prcoess TRIM to desired
+#also change adpaters in process TRIM to desired

 #run using:
 $ nextflow run workflow.nf